Natsu01/EEISP/README.md

 * cupy (when using GPU computation `--gpu`)

 ## Usage
-EEISP takes a read count matrix data as an input, in which rows and columns represent genes and cells, respectively.
+EEISP takes a read count matrix as an input, in which rows and columns represent genes and cells, respectively.

    1.  `eeisp.py` calculates the CDI and EEI scores for each gene pair.
 It outputs lists of gene pairs of CDI and EEI, and the tables of degree distribution.
        ```